Software development is a definite focus area for increased audits on the R&D Tax Incentive.…

 5) What the difference between a project, a core R&D activity and a supporting activity?

 Perhaps a simple example to illustrate the differences:

 - Project: The overall product being developed or improved upon – i.e. creating the Tesla Model X.

 - Core R&D Activity: Within a project, there are a plenty of different activities taking place – admin, marketing, etc. What we are interested in are the research & development activities leading to innovative new features, i.e. developing the geo-sensitive auto-lock system.

 - Supporting Activity: Basically most activities in support of the above core R&D activity, i.e. testing the geo-sensitive auto-lock system.

-If you have any questions or want to kick off the grant process, reach out to one of our seasoned R&D grants team today at firstname.lastname@example.org or with calendly.com/fullstack.
+If you have any questions or want to kick off the grant process, book a time with one of our seasoned R&D Tax Incentive team today.